stupendousC/schedule/README.md

   Choose 'edit configuration'.
   You should be in the Configuration tab, look for Environment variables towards the middle, and cick on the little notepad looking icon on the far right.
   A separate window pops up, and this is where you add the environment variables:
-  ⋅⋅* RDS_HOSTNAME: <get this value from the URL endpoint of your database>
-  ⋅⋅* RDS_PORT: 5432
-  ⋅⋅* RDS_DB_NAME: <get this from your database>
-  ⋅⋅* RDS_USERNAME: <whatever you chose>
-  ⋅⋅* RDS_PASSWORD: <whatever you chose>
-  ⋅⋅* ACCOUNT_SID: <get from your Twilio console>
+    * ACCOUNT_SID: {get from your Twilio console}
-  ⋅⋅* AUTH_TOKEN: <get from your Twilio console>
+    * AUTH_TOKEN: {get from your Twilio console}
-  ⋅⋅* TRIAL_NUMBER: <get from your Twilio console>
+    * TRIAL_NUMBER: {get from your Twilio console}
-  ⋅⋅* CLIENT_ID: <get from your Google OAuth console>
+    * CLIENT_ID: {get from your Google OAuth console}

-4. To run it on your local machine.
-  Click that little green triangle play button on the top right.

-5. To get .jar file ready for deployment.
+4. Get .jar file ready for deployment.
-  On the far right you should see a Maven option, click on that, and click on 'install' under the 'Lifecycle' folder.
+  On the far right of IntelliJ you should see a Maven option, click on that, and click on 'install' under the 'Lifecycle' folder.
   You should see the console below saying 'Build Successful'.

+5. Now you want to Go back to AWS
+    * Click 'Create New Application' in Elastic Beanstalk.
+    * Choose 'Web Server Environment'.
+    * Choose an available domain name.
+Below that, choose preconfigured platform of 'java'.
+    * Below that, choose 'upload your code', use the local file in your target folder, the <projectName>-SNAPSHOT.jar file that you created with Maven's install function, which I did in IntelliJ.
+    * After a few seconds of uploading, click 'Configure more options'.
+    * Click on 'Database', choose 'postgres' under engine.
+Make up a username and password.
+Click 'Save'.

+6. Click 'Create Environment' and go for a walk, this step took ~10 minutes the first time.
+Each subsequent jar updates will be much faster.

+7. Guess what, now that you have your database info, you'll need to go back and add it into the environment variables, as in Step 3 above.
+    I know... it's weird but if I wanted to use AWS database I have to create the environment first so they can generate an instance for me, which I'll need to plug into java then load it up.
+It's kind of a chicken and egg scenario here...
+    At first I created my own standalone database via AWS RDS, and declared it in the environment variables, but the deployed environment would not accept it unless it's the database they made as part of their own config process.
+    If you use a built-in database like H2 in Spring then you won't have this headache I suppose.
+    * RDS_HOSTNAME: {get this value from the URL endpoint of your database}
+    * RDS_PORT: 5432
+    * RDS_DB_NAME: {get this from your database}
+    * RDS_USERNAME: {whatever you chose}
+    * RDS_PASSWORD: {whatever you chose}
+8. Repeat Step 4...
+Now you should be deployed.

+9. To run it on your local machine.
+  Click that little green triangle play button on the top right in IntelliJ.